 Polluted Droplets Stay In Air For Hours If You Flush Without Closing The Toilet Lid

-On Thursday, 13 February, a public research university in Hong Kong released a new study detailing how bacteria stays in the air by polluted droplets for hours when we flush without closing the toilet seat lid
+Earlier this year, a public research university in Hong Kong released a study detailing how bacteria stays in the air by polluted droplets for hours when we flush without closing the toilet seat lid

 According to the study, a toilet flush can release up to 80,000 polluted droplets and leave them suspended a metre in the air for hours if the lid is left up, reported South China Morning Post (SCMP).

 Smaller bacteria are even more likely to become airborne and transmitted into the surrounding area like other rooms in a home via polluted droplets produced during flushing, said the year-long study that was done by the Department of Architecture and Civil Engineering of City University of Hong Kong (CityU).